Contents of this chapter

 Objective-C may be obscure, but its design makes information hiding harder than in some other languages.
 Because the language does a lot of run-time evaluation, determined programmers can find function names and arguments in plain text within binary files.
 Objective-C is also supported by the popular free GNU compiler from the Free Software Foundation.

 Apple knew quite well what was going on.
 Whether the trade press and consultants knew, I can’t tell.
-But I know that a tremendously talented hacker and (ironically enough) security expert, Jonathan Zdziarski, wrote a book documenting the jail-broken iPhone interfaces.
+But I know that a tremendously talented hacker and (ironically enough) security expert, Jonathan Zdziarski, wrote a book for us documenting the jail-broken iPhone interfaces.
 Another author wrote a similar book for another publisher.
 I also penned an article about this amazing community effort for the O’Reilly web site in January 2008.
 I did so partly to promote our book and partly to make sure the history was documented (although like most of my historically significant articles, this one disappeared from the O’Reilly web site during a reorganization).
 You can now find my original article, retrieved through the Internet Archive, on my own web site.

 So Apple had no choice.
 The richness of unauthorized apps coming out from the community would eventually win over the public, contrasted with the paltry offerings from Apple.
 So they created a new, public API, and invited the world to contribute.
 The age of software platforms took off.